Outline of trial procedure

 Pre-trial rulings

 Section 130 provides that, where the accused has been arraigned, the trial court may make orders for the conduct of the trial before the jury is empanelled.
-Chapter 3, Pt 3, Div 3 of the Act makes provision for the court to order pre-trial hearings, pre-trial conferences and further pre-trial disclosure.
-The purpose of these provisions is to reduce delay in the proceedings.
+Chapter 3, Pt 3, Div 3 makes provision for the court to order pre-trial hearings, pre-trial conferences and further pre-trial disclosure.
+The purpose of these provisions is to reduce delays in proceedings.
 It is for the court to determine which (if any) of those measures are suitable: s 134(2).
 The accused is required to give notice of alibi (s 150) and evidence of substantial mental impairment (s 151).

 It is suggested that before the date of the trial the judge ask the defence whether there is a challenge to the admissibility of evidence in the Crown case and request the parties to define the issues to be placed before the jury.
 In particular the judge should identify whether evidence challenged will substantially weaken the Crown case and, therefore, may engage s 5F(3A) Criminal Appeal Act 1912 if the ruling is made against the Crown.
 Any such ruling should be made before the jury is empanelled in case the Crown appeals the ruling.